percona/postgresql-docs/docs/installing.md

 ####Starting the service

-The installation process automatically initializes the default database.
-Thus, to start Percona Distribution for PostgreSQL, use the following command:
+The installation process automatically initializes and starts the default database.
+You can check the database status using the following command:

 ```
-$ sudo pg_ctlcluster 13 main start
+$ sudo systemctl status postgresql
 ```

 Next steps: [connect to PostgreSQL](#connect-to-the-postgresql-server).